 How to Groom a Goldendoodle

-As we have already said, the coat of a Goldendoodle can be in many forms from straight and smooth to long and loose.
+As we have already said, the coat can be in many forms from straight and smooth to long and loose.
 The curly-haired varieties need the most attention, grooming wise, while those with straight or loose hair tend to require less maintenance.

 It is always best to groom a dog’s hair regularly, even if it is just for a few minutes each day, and if you want your dog to look perfect, a professional bath and grooming session once in a while is also a good idea.